 Generally, if you make three or more sales in a 12-month period, you are required to hold a seller's permit.
-This applies even if your sales are made through Internet auction houses, such as eBay and uBid, or websites that offer online classified advertisements (online advertisers) such as Craigslist.
-For additional information, please see publication 177, Internet Auction Sales and Purchases, or call our Customer Service Center at 1-800-400-7115 (TTY:711).
+This applies even if your sales are made through Internet auction houses or websites that offer online classified advertisements (online advertisers).
+For additional information, please see publication 177, Internet Auction Sales and Purchases, or call our Customer Service Center at 1-800-400-7115 (CRS:711).

 When you have a garage sale and sell used items, you are generally not required to hold a seller's permit unless you have more than two garage sales in a 12-month period or are required to hold a seller's permit for being engaged in the business of selling merchandise, goods, or items (tangible personal property).
 Please see Regulation 1595, Occasional Sales – Sale of A Business – Business Reorganization.